Billion-Scale Graph Foundation Models: Introduction

 While absent from the public domain, many organizations maintain billion-scale graphs and many industrial applications rely on large-scale graph data.
-Although we cannot release the data used in this research, our goal is to provide a concrete, reproducible blueprint, backed by strong empirical evidence, for building effective GFMs in practice.
+Our goal is to provide a concrete, reproducible blueprint, backed by strong empirical evidence, for building effective GFMs in practice.
 We discuss numerous new theoretical and methodological questions arising from our work, and outlining key open challenges and promising directions for deploying effective GFMs.